Darktrace for Slack

 An AI-Native Solution for SaaS Security

 The Darktrace Security Module for Slack provides coverage over access, user modification, channel modification and platform administration within Slack.
-Activity is retrieved from the Slack Audit Logs API, allowing Darktrace’s Cyber AI to build rich behavioral models and recognize any nuanced changes in behavior, including:
+Activity is retrieved from the Slack Audit Logs API, allowing Darktrace’s Self-Learning AI to build rich behavioral models and recognize any nuanced changes in behavior, including:

 Modifications to users, including creation, deletion, guest creation, and role changes